Learning Concept Embeddings for Efficient Bag-of-Concepts Densification: Discussion Conclusion

+In this paper we proposed two models for learning neural embeddings of explicit concepts based on the skip-gram model.
+Explicit concepts are lexical expressions (single or multiwords) that denote an idea, event, or an object and typically have a set of properties associated with it.
+In the models presented here, our concept space is the set of all \emph{Wikipedia} article titles.
+We proposed learning concept representations from concept mentions/references in \emph{Wikipedia} making our models applicable to other open domain and domain specific free-text corpora by firstly wikifying\footnote{Wikification is the process of identifying mentions of concepts and entities in a given free-text and linking them to \emph{Wikipedia}} the text and then learning from concept mentions.

+It is clear from the presented results that, the CRX model outperforms the CCX model on tasks that require topical coherence among the concepts vectors (e.g. concept categorization), while the CCX model is advantageous in tasks that require topical relatedness (e.g., measuring entity relatedness).
+To better show this difference qualitatively, we present a qualitative analysis of both models in Table \ref{qualitative} (target concepts are similar to those reported by \shortciteA{hu2015entity}).

+As we can notice, the CRX model tends to emphasize concept \emph{topical and categorical similarity}, while the CCX model tends to more emphasize \emph{concept relatedness}.
+For example, the top-5 concepts closest to \emph{"Harvard University"} using CRX are all universities.
+While, the CCX model top-5 concepts include, besides educational institutions, location (\emph{"Cambridge, Massachusetts"}) and an affiliated group (\emph{"Harvard Society of Fellows"}).
+The same pattern can be noticed with the \emph{"X-Men"} movie where we get similar genre movies with CRX.
+While we get related characters such as \emph{"William Stryker"}\footnote{https://en.wikipedia.org/wiki/William\_Stryker} with CCX.

+Based on these observations, we claim that the CCX model would be beneficial in situations where \emph{diversity} is more desired than \emph{topical coherence}.
+This claim is also supported by the results we obtained on the concept categorization and dataless densification tasks.
+On concept categorization, the performance gap between CRX and CCX was large with almost all datasets.
+On dataless classification, the performance gap was large with documents belonging topics with nuance differences (i.e., \emph{Autos} vs. \emph{Motorcycles}), but with other classes which have clear distinctions, the CCX performance was very competitive to CRX (e.g., \emph{Hockey} vs \emph{Baseball}).

-In this paper we proposed two models for learning concept embeddings based on the skip-gram model.
-We also proposed an efficient and effective mechanism for BOC densification which outperformed the prior proposed densification schemes on dataless classification.
-Unlike these prior densification mechanisms, our method scales linearly with the \# of the BOC dimensions.
-In addition, we demonstrated through the results how this efficient mechanism allows generating high quality dense BOC vectors from few concepts alleviating the need of obtaining hundreds of concepts when generating the concept vector.
+In this paper, we also proposed an \emph{efficient} and \emph{effective} mechanism for BoC densification which outperformed the previously proposed densification schemes on dataless document classification.
+Unlike these previous densification mechanisms, our method \emph{scales linearly} with the number of the BoC dimensions.
+In addition, we demonstrated through the results how this efficient mechanism allows generating high quality dense BoC from few concepts alleviating the need of obtaining hundreds of concepts when generating the BoC in the first place.

+Our learning method does not require training on a hierarchical concept category graph and is not tightly coupled to linked knowledge base.
+Rather, we learn concept representations using mentions in free-text corpora with annotated concept mentions which even if not available could be obtained through state-of-the-art entity linking systems.